powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.7.00 New: Now when adding a URL Playlist there is an option to customize the Yt-dlp options for each list.

+         New: -Set in -Browse.
+Each domain has it own link format.
+This is the info in the link after the .com but before the video id.
+This is needed for browse to download single videos from the playlist.
+Other sites besides Youtube can now be be used with Download Playlistand Browse.

+         Add: -Delete in -Download Playlist.

+         Fix: Had to fix some wonky code with restore.

+         Edit: Changed the prompt messages for -Remove and -Restore to provide more info. on how it works.

 ###  v5.6.63 Fix: Forgot to remove a line in Download Playlist -Download.

 ###  v5.6.62 !!
 Fix: Flawed logic for saving the list in Download Playlist.